sfvicente/Dictator/README.md

 As a game progresses, there is a constantly decreasing number of possible courses of action and an ongoing escalation of the political situation.
 This is due to randomly interspersed events ensures that the game generates.
 A game frequently ends with a revolution or assassination attempt by a dissatisfied group, which can result in the death of the dictator.

+## Development Status
+All the major functionality is implemented except for a small part in the revolution mechanic.
+In terms of the UI, it has been built as a console application, so some graphics, design and effects (such as flashing buttons and titles) are missing or different from the original.

+Currently, I'm documenting the code, fixing small issues and finishing the missing revolution logic.

+## Future Development
+It should be easy to port it to an environment which can be used to simulate the _ZX Spectrum_ graphics (such as _JavaScript_ or _Blazor_ with the `Canvas` element).
+Most of the code would be used as-is and the UI part can be easily modified.

+This project can probably be converted into for modern game using _Unity_ or a similar framework with new original graphics with support for mobile devices.
+Another nice feature would be to allow players to enjoy the game online and have an improved mechanism to store and display the multiple scores.